silentspring30/dao-ai-framework/boost_proposal.md

 ## Overview

-## Boost
+## Minion or Boost
-    DAOhaus ability to store datasets and AI models DAOhaus connect to oceans market place
-    Publish data set
+    DAOhaus ability to store datasets and AI models - IPFS or airweave DAOhaus ability to connect to oceansmarket place Publish data set
     Publish AI model
-    Earn tokens
+    Earn tokens and disperse to DAO members
     Pull usage data model and AI model data back to DAO UI dashboard

 ## Ask
-Could you advice us on DAOhaus functionality and how we could develop a boost?
+Could you advice us on DAOhaus functionality and how we could develop a boost or minion?

 ## Help
 We would like to invite, any community members who are interested in contributing to join our Design Thinking sessions and/reach out to us on discord.

 Current tasks in the pipeline include:
     Advice on boost functionality spec
-    Solidity contributions, code review, or audits of the boost codebase
+    Solidity contributions guidance, code review, or audits of the boost codebase

 ## Team
+    Silentspring - Algovera, DAOhaus scholar
     Richard - Algovera - Oceans Ambassador
     Hithesh - Algovera
-    Silentspring - Algovera, DAOhaus scholar
+    Keaton - Algovera
     Oceans Contributor
     Solidity Developer